zeusintuivo/guake/README.rst

 **Important note**: Do **NOT** use the domain guake.org, it has been registered by someone outside the team.
 We cannot be held responsible for the content on that web site.

-This project was originally created by Gabriel Falcão, see: https://sourceforge.net/projects/guake-gnome-vte/
+This project was originally created by Zeus Intuivo, see: https://sourceforge.net/projects/guake-gnome-vte/